hasun1226/MobileAppProject/deliverables/iteration-02.review.md

 ####Decisions turned out well:####

  1. Implementing and focusing on the Note requester's (a.k.a.
 Slacker's) portion of the application in order to include in Deliverable 2.
 Aside from the fact that the Slacker is the starting point of the application's usage, the development and task assignment were a lot easier by narrowing down the scope to the Slackers which led the team to complete the working prototype and the video on time.
  2. Having a weekly general and team-based meeting because it got the team members to work on the application by asking for progresses and working on the project together in-person.
 It also allowed the team to finally have a get-together and members got less awkward with each other.
-This decision is highly prioritized due to letting the team reach our goals on a constant base.
+This decision is highly prioritized due to letting the team reach our goals on a consistent basis.
     * [Meeting notes](https://github.com/csc301-fall-2016/project-team-19/tree/master/meeting_notes)
     * [Oct.
 26th General meeting](https://trello.com/b/DNriMWwi/iteration-3-meeting-notes)
     * [Nov.
 2nd General meeting](https://trello.com/b/4HBqngjm/iteration-4-meeting-notes)